Itivuttaka

-The Itivuttaka (Pali for "as it was said") is a Buddhist scripture, part of the Pali Canon of Theravada Buddhism and is attributed to Khujjuttara's recollection of Buddha's discourses.
-It is included there in the Sutta Pitaka's Khuddaka Nikaya.
+The Itivuttaka (Pāli: "as it was said") is a Buddhist scripture, part of the Pāli Canon of Theravāda Buddhism and is attributed to Khujjuttarā's recollection of Buddha's discourses.
+It is included there in the Sutta Piṭaka's Khuddaka Nikāya.
 It comprises 112 short teachings ascribed in the text to the Buddha, each consisting of a prose portion followed by a verse portion.
 The latter may be a paraphrase of the former, or complementary.
 Some scholars consider it one of the earliest of all Buddhist scriptures, while others consider it somewhat later.
-Latest translation by Samanera Mahinda has been published in 2018.